Answers to some of the most commonly asked questions

 What if I want to breed them?

-All of our puppies are sold as pets.
+All of our puppies are sold with a spay or neuter contract.
 Most are registrable.
 If you want to breed them please let us know that.
 Some puppies will be sold with breeding rights after careful consideration.
 This is not because we don't want the competition!!!
 We have done many hours of research and traveled all over the country to get the perfect dogs not only as additions to our family but also to breed puppies that are true to the standards.
 We are a breeder BUT we also understand that there are way too many dogs in pet shops, shelters, and less than adequate homes.
 There are many things that are important to know before deciding to breed.
 For more information please contact us.

 Why the conditions of sale and the spay/neuter contract?